Apollon77/hap-controller-node/README.md

 Examples of all of the APIs can be found in the [GitHub repo](https://github.com/Apollon77/hap-controller-node/tree/master/examples).

+## Troubleshooting

+### For BLE issues
+* If you have issues that the BLE connection do not work our you get Errors when the adapter tries to initialize the BluetoothLE connection, please first check and follow https://github.com/noble/noble#running-on-linux
+* Does the device have a Pairing Mode or such that needs to be activated first?
+But also read the manual careful, maybe the Pairing mode is for some other legacy protocol or bridge but not Apple Home.
+* Please make sure that your system is up-to-date including kernel `apt update && apt dist-upgrade`
+* Try to reset the relevant BLE device with e.g. `sudo hciconfig hci0 reset`
+* For issues also provide the output of `uname -a` and `lsusb`
+* Low level BLE device log can be obtained using `sudo hcidump -t -x >log.txt` (in a second shell additionally to run the script)

+### General advices
+* Basically if the error "pair-setup characteristic not found" pops up while trying to pair then the device do not support pairing via Homekit in it's current state.
+The adapter cn not do anything then!
+* Please make sure to enter the PIN mit Dashes in the form "XXX-XX-XXX".
+Other formats should be declined by the library already by an error, but just to make sure

+## Debugging
+When you have issues and want to report an Issue (see below) then enhanced debug log is always helpful.

+Please start your application using

+`DEBUG=hap* node myprocess.js`

+and post the console log also in the issue.
+This will generate a log on protocol level.

 ## Contributing

 Please feel free to open an [issue](https://github.com/Apollon77/hap-controller-node/issues) or a [pull request](https://github.com/Apollon77/hap-controller-node/pulls) if you find something that could use improvement.
+For Issues please consider to directly provide debug loggins (see above).

 ## Changelog